ERISA 408(b)(2) Notice

 5. Mutual Funds

 Sales Charges are paid by the investor and are typically expressed as a percentage of the fund’s offering price.
 Some mutual funds are characterized by having a “front-end” sales charge or “load.”
-A portion of the sales charge will generally be paid to FRSC.
+A portion of the sales charge will generally be paid to JPMS.

 For more information, please refer to the “fees and expenses” or similar section of the mutual fund prospectuses previously provided to you.

-Service Fees (commonly known as “12b-1 Fees”) may be paid by mutual fund companies to compensate FRSC for providing distribution-related, administrative, and informational services, as applicable, associated with the funds owned by your Plan.
+Service Fees (commonly known as “12b-1 Fees”) may be paid by mutual fund companies to compensate JPMS for providing distribution-related, administrative, and informational services, as applicable, associated with the funds owned by your Plan.
 Service Fees are included in the “annual operating expenses” or “expense ratio” charged and reported by each fund, and such amounts are automatically deducted directly from the funds.

 For more information about 12b-1 fees attributable to your Plan, please refer to the mutual fund prospectuses previously provided to you.